RocketCommunicationsInc/astro-www/src/pages/components/tabs.md

 - Use title-style capitalization for labels.
 - High level Tabs are often used to organize an application by work process.

+:::note
-:::note note High Level Tabs are often process/workflow oriented.
+High Level Tabs are often process/workflow oriented.
 Process oriented Tabs should:

 - Appear in the upper left quadrant.
 - Be clearly labeled.